The ICSCREAM methodology: Identification of penalizing configurations in computer experiments using screening and

-\section{ACKNOWLEDGMENTS}
+\section{Acknowledgments}

-We are grateful to Vincent Larget, Camille Charignon and Jean-Christophe Lecoy for providing the dataset, and for the numerous discussions about this work.
+The writing of this paper was partly funded by the ANR project SAMOURAI (ANR-20-CE46-0013).
+We warmly thank our two reviewers whose remarks have greatly helped to improve the paper.
+We are also grateful to Vincent Larget, Mathieu Segond, Laurent Lefebvre and Jean-Christophe Lecoy for numerous discussions about this work.
 CATHARE2 code is developed under the collaborative NEPTUNE project, supported by CEA, EDF, Framatome and IRSN.